The Canterbury Tales is one of the best-known works in English literature, created by the father of English literature himself, Geoffrey Chaucer.

 The Satire of the Canterbury Tales

-The detailed storytelling is also coupled with clever uses of satire.
-This satire targets social issues numerous areas of medieval society, especially issues of idiotic and immoral people.
+The detailed storytelling also includes clever uses of satire.
+This satire targets social issues in numerous areas of medieval society, especially issues of moronic and immoral people.

 A portly Miller, hardly able to sit on his horse while rambling on about a flighty wife of an ill-tempered old carpenter and the scholar who becomes her lover, was one of the characters in one part of the story.

-This scholar and the wife does numerous tricks and misdeeds by faking insanity, exposing their nudity in public, and even staging a biblical flood.
+This scholar and his wife do numerous tricks and misdeeds by faking insanity, exposing their nudity, and even staging a biblical flood.

 Over the course of the story, the parish clerk is also seemingly smitten with the wife.
-He is lusting after her so much so, that arrives outside her house every night to sing.
+He lusts after her so much that he arrives outside her house every night to sing.

-The wife eventually gets so irritated by the clerk’s singing, that she attempts to frighten him with hanging her rear end out of her window for the clerk to kiss.
-This does not seem to work, as the clerk continues to sing.
+The wife eventually gets so irritated by the clerk’s singing that she attempts to frighten him by hanging her rear end out of her window for the clerk to kiss.
+That does not seem to work, as the clerk continues to sing.

-There is a twist though, which shows a dynamic development of events in this story in The Canterbury Tales.
+There is a twist, which shows a dynamic development of events in this story in The Canterbury Tales.

 The couple attempts to scare off the clerk again.
-This time, scholar passes gas on the clerk in the same position that the wife was in.
-Unfortunately for the scholar, the clerk was waiting for this possibility with a red-hot poker to retaliate with.
+This time, the scholar passes gas on the clerk by hanging his rear out of the window of his house.
+Unfortunately for the scholar, the clerk was waiting for that with a red-hot poker to retaliate with.

-The boundlessly bawdy tactics in which the author uses to display the consequences of the evils of lust and recklessness creates comical absurdity, which adds value to the satire The Canterbury Tales provide.
+The bawdy tactics that the author uses to display the consequences of the evils of lust and recklessness create comical absurdity, which adds value to the satire The Canterbury Tales provide.